gbadev-org/tonc/content/pages/affobj.md

 <b>{*@fig:oac-orb}</b>: object for <tt>oacombo</tt>.
 </div>

-The demo for this section, oacombo, will display three versions of essentially the same object, namely the circle of 11.7.
+The demo for this section, *oacombo*, will display three versions of essentially the same object, namely the circle of {@fig:oac-orb}.
 The difference between them is in how they are constructed

-0. 1 32x32p object, full circle.
+0. 1 32×32p object, full circle.
-1. 2 32x16p objects, two semi-circles.
+1. 2 32×16p objects, two semi-circles.
-2. 4 16x16p objects, four quarter-circles.
+2. 4 16×16p objects, four quarter-circles.

 The point of this demo will be to rotate them and position the components of the combined sprites (<dfn>object combos</dfn>) as if they were a single sprite.
 This requires off-center anchors and therefore ties in nicely with the subject of this section.
 To manage the combos, I make use of the following struct.